 How much of your profits do you reinvest into your business annually?
 While the experts may not agree on an exact amount (some advise reinvesting as much as 50 percent of annual earnings back into a business), if you’re already operating profitably, why not plow that money right back into your business to make it grow more?

 Just make sure to triple-check your budget and revenue projections before reinvesting your profits (and keep some cash on hand for unexpected emergencies).

 If you’re looking to fund a larger project — like renovations or equipment — a small business loan might be the way to go.
 (Here are five ways you might use a small business loan.)

 You might apply for a traditional small business loan through a bank.
 But be aware that this route often has a more time-consuming application process that may require a variety of supporting documents.

 In many situations, business owners may find that taking a loan through an online lender (sometimes called an alternative lender) is simpler, faster to get, and more flexible than other funding options — and it’s becoming more popular.

-With Square Capital, the application process takes just a few clicks, and upon approval, funds can be deposited into a borrower’s bank account in as little as one business day.
+With Square Capital, the application process takes just a few clicks, and upon approval, funds can be transferred into a borrower’s bank account in as little as one business day.
 Over the past two years, Square Capital has helped over 130,000 businesses grow with more than $1.5 billion in financing.
 And 84 percent of business owners who obtained funds through Square Capital say that the money helped them to increase sales or revenue, according to a 2017 survey by Square Capital.1

 Apply for a business line of credit or business credit card.